 - Dr. Hope Jackson, Assistant Professor of Surgery, Member-at-large

-- Dr. Natasha Powell, Assistant Professor of Emergency Medicine, Member-at-large
+- Dr. Katrina Hawkins, Assistant Professor of Anesthesiology and Critical Care Medicine, Member-at-large

 The overall aims of the Clara Bliss Hinds Society are to: